iratao/kuber/incubator/burrow/README.md

 ### Deployments versus StatefulSets

 The first consideration is whether to utilize multiple deployments or a statefulSet.
-The chart maintainer has (to date) found it significantly easier to work with multiple deployments than with a statefulSet because the config files and keys differ subltely between and across each blockchain node.
+The chart maintainer has (to date) found it significantly easier to work with multiple deployments than with a statefulSet because the config files and keys differ subtly between and across each blockchain node.
 StatefulSets are currently not able to as elegantly handle the 1-to-1 linkages between the various key secrets and config files that are necessary to operate each blockchain node within the cluster.

 ### Running multiple chains within your cluster